hiihbcb/jingo/README.md

 The package is designed to be performant and as such it is not 100% functionally compatible with stdlib.
 Specifically.

-* 'Omit if empty' isn't supported, due to the nature of the instruction based approach we would be paying a performance price by including this - although it is not impossible with further effort.
-It isn't something that affects us as it can generally be worked around.
 * The `,string` tag option isn't supported, only strings are quoted by default - use `,stringer` instead to achieve the same results.
 This may be added in future releases.
 * Maps are currently not supported.
 Initial thoughts were given that this is a performance focused library it doesn't make much sense to iterate maps and would advise against doing so for performance sensitive applications - **however - maps are being added**!